 The mid-piece or the body of the sperm contains a “fuel” called as fructose.
 Fructose provides enough energy to the sperm so that it can make its journey from the cervix to the uterus.
 Fructose deficiency can also hinder sperm to get to the egg.
 Malformed Tail or if the sperm has no tail, two tails or coiled tail then it is not capable to get to the egg to fertilize it.

 - Low Testosterone Levels: Another factor that is included in common causes of infertility in man is low testosterone levels or testosterone deficiency.
 It is also known as male hypogonadism which can be either congenital or can be developed later.
 It is a testicle disorder which is caused by pituitary gland or hypothalamus when the abnormal generation of hormones occurs.

 - Infections: Besides these, various infections can also affect sperm motility which can cause infertility.
-Some of the well known infections are Chlamydia and Gonorrhea, which are sexual transmitted diseases (STDs).
+Some of the well-known infections are Chlamydia and Gonorrhea, which are sexually transmitted diseases (STDs).
 Sperm motility can also be affected by the swelling of the epididymis prostate or urethra.

 For men infertility, the most common test is a semen analysis that helps in measuring the sperm count, motility, and other criteria.
 Once the cause of infertility is determined, then the right treatment is started.
 Let us begin to discuss treatment options that are available to them.